alebichir/hello-web-dev/README.md

 2. Numeric puzzle

-Simply by cliking numbers around the empty cell, you can move them inside the empty cell, one by one.
-The idea is to order them from 0 to 14 or from 14 to 0 insede the table, so it all looks organized.
+Simply by clicking numbers around the empty cell, you can move them inside the empty cell, one by one.
+The idea is to order them from 0 to 14 or from 14 to 0 inside the table, so it all looks organized.

 3. Quiz